What does Oolong Tea taste like?

 What is oolong tea?

 Oolong tea is one of the main six tea types.
 Oolong is grown mostly in Mainland China and Taiwan, and it’s popular in Vietnam, Thailand, Indonesia and Japan too.
 Fujian and Guangdong provinces of China are the top producers of oolong tea.
 Oolong is semi-oxidized, usually between 20% and 80%, but some types may be even less or more oxidized.
 Think of an oolong tea as a type between unoxidized green and fully oxidized black tea.
 The lower the number, the closer the flavor will be to green tea and same is true for the color.
 Oolong tea can have a very bright green or yellow, or very dark amber and red color.
 Oolong tea undergoes different processing methods, making the taste very different from both green and black teas.
+The first step in processing oolong tea is withering.
+Tea leaves are withered after harvesting, a step common in producing Chinese tea.
+The next steps include bruising, stopping oxidization process, rolling and roasting.

 What influences the flavor of oolong tea?